tiramisu24/Morphe/README.md

 ### Architecture and Technologies

 - Vanilla JavaScript for overall structure and game logic,
-- Cvv.js for face detection
+- clmtrackr.js for face detection
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
+- `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be three scripts involved in this project:

 `select.js`: this script will handle the logic detecting face and landmarks.
-`Easel.js` elements and rendering them to the DOM.

 `paint.js`: this script will handle logic on what to paint on the picture.

 ### Implementation Timeline

 **Day 1**: Setup all necessary Node modules.
-Write a basic entry file.
-Check that face landmarks are correct.
+  -Write a basic entry file.
+  -Check that face landmarks are correct.

-**Day 2-3**: Learn Easel/canvas and draw the makeup.
+**Day 2**: Learn canvas and draw the makeup.

-- Draw the shapes (eyeliner, lips, filters for cheecks and eyebrows)
+- Draw the shapes (eyeliner)
 - Ensure the shapes correctly stretches and attaches to landmarks

+**Day 3**: Learn canvas and draw the makeup.
+- Draw the shapes (lips, filters for cheecks and eyebrows)
+- Ensure the shapes correctly stretches and attaches to landmarks

 **Day 4**: Enable camera Style page:

 - enable webcamera to take picture
-- buttons to change filters
+- color styling
+- page styling

 ### Bonus features

-- [ ] Allow live-streaming (will need to change library to dibs so that the face detection runs in under 20ms)
+- [ ] Allow live-streaming
+- [ ] More features such as glasses and hats